lukegconners/Colored-Torus-Knot-Homology/README.md

 to convert to unreduced, intrinsically-colored homology, then divides by the unknot invariant to (conjecturally**, from [Wed19], Remark 3.43) convert to reduced homology.

+We work in the Sage programming language.
+All writing and testing was performed in CoCalc.

 ## Documentation:
 The four main functions available in this program are unreduced_hhy(m, n, k), unreduced_hhh_intr(m, n, k), reduced_hhh_intr(m, n, k), and